Teaching During Campus Closures

 This course uses Canvas as the main learning platform.
 If you haven’t used Canvas before, I recommend you take the PSU Learning Center’s remote readiness course this week.
 If you’ve used Canvas and you just need occasional technical support, contact the OIT Helpdesk.
 If they can’t help you, please let me know.

-Canvas Resources for Students
+Canvas resources for students

 The Learning Center has self-paced learning resources for students new to Canvas.
 We recommend sending students there first — and encouraging them to take the Center’s remote readiness course during the term’s first week.